eltos/PasteIntoFile/README.md

-  copy       Copy file contents to clipboard config     Change configuration (without saving clipboard) wizard     Open the first-launch wizard help       Display more information on a specific command. version    Display version information.
+  copy       Copy file contents to clipboard config     Change configuration (without saving clipboard) wizard     Open the first-launch wizard tray       Open in tray and wait for hotkey Win + Alt + V help       Display more information on a specific command. version    Display version information.
 ```